andrew-data-git/data_eng_stack/README.md

 # TODO 1
 * get raw data of weather
 * create a simple python etl pipeline
-* write a shell script to run with CRON schedule
 * dockerise this

 # TODO 2